 When you make a payment using the Odyssey Portal, you will have the option to enter your email address to have a receipt emailed to you and/or print your receipt from the confirmation page.

 26. Who can I contact for assistance using Guide & File or Odyssey Portal?

-For technical assistance using Guide & File or the Odyssey Portal, contact Tyler Technologies.
+For technical assistance using Guide & File or the Odyssey Portal, contact [Tyler help desk line, hours].
 For procedural questions, contact the Violations Bureau at (207)783-5422.

 27. Can I look up information on cases other than traffic violation cases in the Odyssey Portal?